isomerpages/ogp-parkingsg/pages/Terms of Use.md

 intellectual property, proprietary, privacy or publicity rights); and

-7.3.2.to disclaim responsibility and/or liability for materials that link to or frame any part of the Service.
+7.3.2. to disclaim responsibility and/or liability for materials that link to or frame any part of the Service.